 Eastman AC422CE Grand Auditorium Cutaway Acoustic-Electric Guitar

 This is one of the most affordable guitars in this category.
 If you want a high-quality instrument without worrying about your wallet, the Eastman AC422CE Grand Auditorium guitar is a great fit for you.
 It features a solid spruce top and rosewood on the sides and the back.
 It's a versatile choice that complements all playing styles.
 The natural glossy finish gives it that classic acoustic look, but the sound quality is where this guitar really shines.
 It has a balanced tone that musicians love.
 Reviewers name this an awesome choice for your "go-to" guitar.
-Read more and see reviews here.
+Learn more by clicking the banner below.

 Cordoba 55FCE Acoustic-Electric Thinbody Flamenco Guitar

 Do you love a guitar that's gorgeous and unique?
 If so, the Cordoba 55FCE acoustic-electric thin-body flamenco guitar is here for you.
 It features a slim flamenco body and a deep cutaway.
 It has a European spruce top and flamed maple on the back and sides.
 The neck is U-shaped and made of Spanish cedar.
 Everything comes together with an eye-catching, ultra glossy finish.
 For the price, it's difficult to find a guitar at this caliber of build and style.
 In terms of sound, this guitar is ready for you to get your hands on it and put on a show.
 It has a smooth sound that actually gets better ad you play.
 Overall, this guitar is a great value that stands the test of time with sound, build and a memorable history.
 Does this sound like the right guitar for you?
 Learn more about the Cordoba 55FCE by clicking the box below.